The FAFSA has undergone significant changes for the 2024-2025 aid year due to the

 What if I had a low income and was not required to file taxes?

-were not required to file a federal income tax return for 2022, then the student will
+were not required to file a federal income tax return, then the student will automatically

-automatically receive a Student Aid Index (SAI) equal to –1500.
-They still need to
+receive a Student Aid Index (SAI) equal to –1500.
+They still need to provide consent

-provide consent when submitting the FAFSA so the IRS can confirm to Federal Student
+when submitting the FAFSA so the IRS can confirm to Federal Student Aid (FSA) that

 Will students still be able to use the IRS Data Retrieval Tool?